code-423n4/2023-08-chainlink/docs/src/src/interfaces/IRewardVault.sol/interface.IRewardVault.md

 operator will also forfeit any unclaimable rewards if they are removed before they reach the maximum ramp up period multiplier.
-The amount of rewards forfeited is proportional to the amount unstaked relative to the staker's total principal when unstaking.
+The amount of rewards forfeited is proportional to the amount unstaked relative to the staker's total staked LINK amount when unstaking.
 A removed operator forfeits 100% of their unclaimable rewards.*